Paleo vs. Keto Diets Explained

 On a basic level, especially when comparing allowed and forbidden foods, Paleo and keto look quite similar.
 While they do share some elements, there are some important differences that may make one of these diets more appropriate for your needs and preferences.

-Both Paleo and keto emphasize clean eating and build their menus around minimally processed, whole foods.
-This means avoiding highly processed foods, sugar, and certain types of oils.
+Both Paleo and keto diets are great guides to clean eating.
+Their menus are built around minimally processed, whole foods which means avoiding highly processed foods, sugar, and certain types of oils.

 There is a high-fat component to both diets.
 Foods like nuts, seeds, avocado, and healthy oils are prominent.
 In keto, this is to maintain ketosis; in Paleo, it has more to do with maintaining satiety and how these fats would have provided valuable nutrition eons ago.